-- Noise reduction this sets the amount of noise reduction in the picture's brightness element. - Col. noise reduction this sets the amount of noise reduction in the picture's color element. - Suppress color stains use this to eliminate large color stains that remain after the removal of colored noise.
+- Noise reduction use this to set the amount of noise reduction in the picture's brightness element. - Col. noise reduction use this to set the amount of noise reduction in the picture's color element. - Suppress color stains use this to eliminate large color stains that remain after colored noise is removed.